-JENN: As an on-location maternity and newborn lifestyle photographer I am honored to join families throughout San Antonio, Texas in creating artistic portraits that reveal their unique personalities and style.
+JENN: As an on-location maternity and newborn lifestyle photographer, I am honored to join families throughout San Antonio, Texas, to create artistic portraits that reveal their unique personalities and style.
 During the past ten years, I have been privileged to photograph over 1,200 newborns in their homes.
-My style is clean, natural and interaction focused.
-By combining items from around my client’s homes with my pint-sized accessories I work together with them to create distinctive images that tell their story.
-I love finding the light in new places, snuggling with days-old newborns and turning clients into friends.
+My style is clean, natural, and interaction-focused.
+By combining items from around my client’s homes with my pint-sized accessories, I work together to create distinctive images telling their story.
+I love finding the light in new places, snuggling with days-old newborns, and turning clients into friends.

-I have tried many things over the years to “perfect” my craft…using assorted lighting techniques, shooting at different times of day, coming up with new “recipes” to get unwilling tiny subjects to sleep.
-But my favorite images are always the ones taken with natural light, focusing on a new parent marveling at their little creation.
+I have tried many things over the years to “perfect” my craft…using various lighting techniques, shooting at different times of day, coming up with new “recipes” to get unwilling tiny subjects to sleep.
+But my favorite images are always taken with natural light, focusing on a new parent marveling at their little creation.

 BLMOMMY: How did you become a photographer?

-From there I went on to have three more boys, take thousands ofmore photos and create many more scrapbook pages.
+From there, I went on to have three more boys, take thousands of more photos and create many more scrapbook pages.
 I began designing for a few magazines and online sites (including Memory Makers, where I was selected as one of their top ten Master Artists for 2005).
-I still use many of the design skills that I learned then to create cards, collages, and albums for my photography clients.
+I still use many of the design skills that I learned to create cards, collages, and albums for my photography clients.

 BLMOMMY: When did you establish your photography business?

-At the time that I started my business, there were very few “at home” photographers (and even fewer newborn AND at home photographers) in San Antonio.
-I used this unique selling point to differentiate myself and convince clients that their home could be the backdrop even if it wasn’t “perfect”.
-I believe that incorporating a client’s home as well as their personal items helps me to create one-of-a-kind portraits for each family.
+When I started my business, there were very few “at home” photographers (and even fewer newborn AND at home photographers) in San Antonio.
+I used this unique selling point to differentiate myself and convince clients that their home could be the backdrop even if it wasn’t “perfect.”
+I believe that incorporating a client’s home and personal items helps me create one-of-a-kind portraits for each family.

 BLMOMMY: How would you describe your style?

-JENN: “Lifestyle portraits at home”.
-My goal is to present a range of images that will remind my clients not only what they looked like at the time of their portraits but also how they felt on that day.
+JENN: “Lifestyle portraits at home.”
+My goal is to present a range of images that will remind my clients what they looked like at the time of their portraits and how they felt on that day.
 I want them to get that little knot in their throat as they fall in love every time they turn a page of their album.

 My style changes a little with each client as I try to stay true to the feeling of their home.
-Prior to the session, I have them describe their style, their colors and their home to me.
-This way I can coordinate my little props with their home (for newborns – for big kid family sessions, I only use items from their home).
+Before the session, I have them describe their style, colors, and home.
+This way, I can coordinate my little props with their home (for newborns – for big kid family sessions, I only use items from their home).
 Once I arrive, I scout out the light and come up with a plan for their portraits.
 I have a knack for finding items that are special to them.
-This could be anything from a wall hanging, a toy from when they were little or even a special touch that they chose together for baby’s room.
+This could be anything from a wall hanging, a toy from when they were little, or even a special touch that they chose together for the baby’s room.
 The best ideas come from the clients themselves (amazingly, it’s usually the dads!).
-It could be an heirloom guitar, a favorite lovey or a hammock they’ve recently hung in their yard, anything that is special to them.
+It could be an heirloom guitar, a favorite lovey, or a hammock they’ve recently hung in their yard, anything that is special to them.